mikkojarvinen/UWD/README.md

 8. You will get a popup that software has been added to your inventory.
 Click "Close"
 9. Click "Manage"
 (You will be taken straight to the download page, which you can find later from "Products and Services".
 On the right of the Intel Grapchics Control Center, click three dots menu "..." and Download for offline use)
 11. Download appx(bundle) for the HSA as well as for all the required frameworks.
-License is probably not needed.
+License is not needed for HSA's.